smajida/afm_ingest/README.md

 The function

     afm_ingest:detections_since(Since :: datetime())

 retrieves all detections that have a datetime later than ````Since````.
 The query area can be restricted to a rectangle by specifying minimum and maximum latitude and longitude using the function

     afm_ingest:detections_since(Since :: datetime(), {MinLat,MaxLat}, {MinLon,MaxLon}).

+### Out of band refresh

+Invocation of

+    afm_ingest:update_now()

+will force the system to immediatly retrieve and process KMZ files according to application configuration.

 ## The fire detection record